improbable-eng/perforce-buildkite-plugin/README.md

 Default: `0` (no parallelism)

 Number of threads to use for parallel sync operations.
+High values may affect Perforce server performance.

 #### `share_workspace` (optional, bool)